 Some production studios are particularly well known, especially if they have their own little quirks:

-- Hayao Miyazaki — Co-founder of Studio Ghibli, and the biggest name in modern anime.
-Nausicaä of the Valley of the Wind, My Neighbor Totoro, and Spirited Away are among his films.
+- Hayao Miyazaki — Co-founder of Studio Ghibli, one of the biggest names in modern anime.
+A animator and director, his works include Nausicaä of the Valley of the Wind, My Neighbor Totoro, and Princess Mononoke.
+One of his earliest directing jobs is Lupin III The Castle of Cagliostro.

 - Katsuhiro Otomo — Mainly a manga creator, but he directed the movie adaptation of his most famous work, AKIRA, which was considered the breakthrough title for anime in the West.